pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

    - Users must be able to understand the units of the metrics, and how they were calculated

 - Should Have
-  - If audio mode is selected, it must be loud enough to hear and clear enough to understand
+  - If audio mode is selected, it should be loud enough to hear and clear enough to understand
   - The standard user should easily be able to see the play and pause button
   - To adjust the speed of dictation mode, there should be a method to easily slow it down such as by dragging a slider to the left and vice versa or pressing on a speed button
   -  Standard users should clearly be able to identify themselves on the leaderboard and gauge their standing relative to others, assuming it is available
-  - Users should be able to see clearly what each number represents (e.g. there should be a title with the units)
+  - Users should clearly be able to see what each number represents (e.g. there should be a title with the units)

 - Could Have
   - Standard users would be able to view the different languages available for typing and easily select one via a drop down menu or by entering one in